shomykohai/shomykohai.github.io/_posts/2025-02-13-unlocking-the-motorola-g23.md

 <img src="/media/posts/2025/twrp_mainscreen.jpg" alt="TWRP main screen" style="width: 30%; heigth: 30%"/>

-The plans for the future are to try to port LineageOS, and spread the word about the device, and how it can be unlocked.
+The plans for the future are to try to port LineageOS, spread the word about the device and how it can be unlocked, and make it faster!

 ## Chouchou (Custom bootloader)